help-guide-center/fubotvlink/index.rst

 =========================================

-👉 First, sign in to your FuboTV account if you already have one 👉 Next, turn on your device and note the code on its screen 👉 Go to fubo.tv/link on your computer or phone
+👉 First, sign in to your FuboTV account if you already have one

+👉 Next, turn on your device and note the code on its screen

+👉 Go to fubo.tv/link on your computer or phone

-👉 Enter the code exactly as it shows (double-check it like you do in school) 👉 Tap the confirm or activate button
+👉 Enter the code exactly as it shows

+👉 Tap the confirm or activate button

 👉 Your device will refresh and instantly start working with FuboTV

 See?
 That’s the fastest way to get your FuboTV activated right away.